 And sadly now we are finding that extra-virgin olive oil is another common grocery item that has deceptive labeling.
 (For children with corn allergies who may not know it, this is very problematic).

-Many olive oils are mixed with hydrogenated oils and GMO oils which are bad oils.
+It has been suggested that some olive oils are adulterated oils.
 Even if they come from Italy.
-There is mass corruption in this industry.
+There is apparently mass corruption in this industry.
 Mafia copies of fine olive oil, wine and cheese have fueled an explosion of food crime in Italy.
 It’s estimated to be a $16 billion-a-year enterprise.
 The Italians call what is happening “Agromafia,” and it’s a scandal for a people whose cuisine is considered a national treasure.

 Exposing Widespread “AgroMafia” Corruption